8/20/14 Manestay Stables, near Lowville, NY; state #35

 My daily devotional from 8/21 said not to worry about what others think of me.
 I find this hard to do.
 What do people think of me?
 They probably think I am crazy and misguided.
 A loner.
 But I am none of these.
 I really love being with people, I yearn for it, yet I spend so much time alone, doing solitary kind of things.
 I have always been like this.

-If I post any of this I am going to hear from Billy again about how I should just keep a private journal.
+If I post any of this I am going to hear from Brad again about how I should just keep a private journal.
 So I guess I have to delete it.
 Or maybe I won’t.

 I really miss having wi-fi and reliable cell service.
 The world has changed so much in my lifetime.
 I was thinking this as I watched the Walmart pharmacy scan a customer’s items and she swiped her card.
 Everything has changed and I wonder what it will be like for my children when they get old.
 Will they keep up with everything or will they find it strange too?
 I miss being able to call a provider (like Verizon or Blue Shield) and talk to a person.

 The 2 pop up camper women left and 3 more showed up.
 They are regulars here.
 All 3 of them are staying in a small “cabin” the size of a work shed you get at the hardware store.
 They are having a blast already.
 They love Tommy and played with him a lot before they went off to Walmart and some restaurant they always go to here.
 This morning another group is coming in and I have to give up my big paddocks.
 They go into stalls now.
 Its not really such a big deal, lots of horses stay in stalls, I shouldn’t worry about it so much.

 After riding Dreamy yesterday I am very worried about her soundness.
 It could be her being so buddy sour and not having boots on, but I still worry.
 She is only 14 but…where am I going to live, what’s going to happen to me, how am I going to be happy, and WHERE.
 I can’t stop that thought from interrupting me.
 I know its getting old to my readers, its very old to me.